Small group blamed for Sri Lanka attack went 'from zero to 60'

 Robert Pape, director of the Chicago Project on Security and Threats, said that overseas groups may have provided information on planning mass-scale attacks to the NTJ, which had local knowledge.

-"This is a group that has gone from zero to 60 in its first attack," said Pape, who has studied every suicide attack on Sri Lanka since 1987 and is the author "Dying to Win: The Strategic Logic of Suicide Terrorism."
+"This is a group that has gone from zero to 60 in its first attack," said Pape, who has studied every suicide attack in Sri Lanka since 1987 and is the author of "Dying to Win: The Strategic Logic of Suicide Terrorism."

 He added: "To recruit seven to 10 suicide bombers, that takes years of effort.
 That is reason alone to doubt it could have done so much damage by itself."

-Note: CORRECTION (April 23, 2019, 9:55 a.m.
-ET): An earlier version of this article misstated the first name of the director of the Chicago Project on Security and Threats.
-He is Robert Pape, not Richard Pape.